 - Next comes the most tedious job of peeling them.
 Get everybody involved, let this be a family activity if you are cooking with a bunch of small (but cute) potatoes.

 - Once done, prick them using a fork.
-Since we will be cooking them whole, this would allow them to soak up all the flavours
+Since we will be cooking them whole, this would allow them to soak up all the flavors

 - Heat some mustard oil in a non-stick pan and drop these boiled potatoes in.
+Cooking with mustard oil adds that signature Bengali punch—so aromatic and earthy!
 Sprinkle some turmeric powder and give them a good toss till they get a crispy texture on the outside.
-This would take somewhere around- minutes on medium heat.
+This would take somewhere around 15 minutes on medium heat.
 Once they are ready, take them out and keep them aside

-- Meanwhile, dissolve the dry spices along with grated ginger and very little water to form a slurry
+- Meanwhile, dissolve the dry spices along with grated ginger and very little water to form a wet spice mix

 - Season it with salt as per your taste and add the soaked spices.
 Fry it till everything is mixed well